Top Family Law Marketing Tips to Find New Clients

 1. Let People Know Who You Are and What You Do

 Potential family law clients are everywhere, but they will not know that you can help them unless they know what you do.
 Therefore, it is critical that you let everyone know about your practice.
-This includes neighbors, friends, people at church/synagogue, people at your kids’ schools, everyone and anyone that you encounter.
+This includes neighbors, friends, people at church/synagogue, people at your kids’ schools, everyone, and anyone you encounter.
 Have your elevator speech prepared to give to anyone who is interested.
-The more people who know about your specialty, the greater chance that they will refer you to their friends and family members who are divorcing or otherwise need a family lawyer.
+The more people who know about your specialty, the greater chance they will refer you to their friends and family members who are divorcing or otherwise need a family lawyer.

 2. Find a Marketing Tool You are Passionate About

-It is easy to develop business if you are doing something that you enjoy.
+It is easy to develop a business if you are doing something that you enjoy.
 For example, if you are a good writer, work on submitting articles to your local bar association publication or a family law magazine or website.
 You can even be your own publisher these days by creating your own blog or sharing legal guides on other websites.
 Think of topics that would be of interest to prospective clients.
 If you enjoy speaking to groups, seek out opportunities to talk on a family law topic or put together your own seminar to a community group to attract potential clients.

 3. Use Social Media